avifenesh/ratelimit_bench/README.md

   • Main server (`src/server/index.ts`)
   • API routes including Prometheus metrics at `/metrics` (`src/server/routes/index.ts`)
 - **Rate Limiters**: Using rate-limiter-flexible with various backends:
-  - **Valkey Glide** – Modern TypeScript-native client for Valkey, optimized for performance
+  - **Valkey Glide** – Modern TypeScript-native client for Valkey, built with main focus on stability, reliability, performance, and scalability.
+Glide was designed with years of experience with users pains, with other clients, with the goal to bring fault tolerance and user experience to the next level.
   - **IOValkey** – Client based on the ioredis API, enhanced for performance using valkey.
   - **Redis IORedis** – Popular Redis client for Node.js
 - **Benchmark Layer**: